LucidtechAI/las-docs/quotas/README.md

 ## Quotas

 When using Lucidtech APIs you might encounter limits in how many total resources you may create and how many you may create every month.
-If you want to increase this limit please contact us at support@lucidtech.ai
+If you want to increase this limit please contact us at [support@lucidtech.ai](mailto:support@lucidtech.ai).

 #### Current default quotas